 A Clinical Data Source that implements the Immunizations Option responds to all vocabulary specified for Immunizations in PCC-Y in section <TBD>.

-X.2.2.Option
+X.2.2.7 Professional Services Option

-A Clinical Data Source that implements the Procedures Option responds to all vocabulary specified for in PCC-Y in section <TBD>.
+A Clinical Data Source that implements the Procedures Option responds to all vocabulary specified for Professional Services in PCC-Y in section <TBD>.

-X.2.2.Option
+X.2.2.8 Provenance Option

 A Clinical Data Source that implements the Provenance Option responds to all vocabulary specified for Provenance in PCC-Y in section <TBD>.